-- (iv) The Employer undertakes to make public by means of an open file in the Library, job descriptions for all new positions in the Library.
-The Employer shall notify the Association as soon as a new job description is placed in this open file, and the job description shall remain in the file for at least ten (10) working days. - (v) Should a change in the job description for a professional librarian employee be made, pursuant to Article 11.2(e)(iii) above, to which the affected employee objects, such objection shall be handled as follows: - the objection shall be expressed in a grievance which must be presented to the University Librarian as referred to in Article 30 at the same time within five (5) working days of the date the employee was notified of the change; - (2) when the grievance is resolved, changes in job descriptions shall be handled according to Article 11.2(e)(i), (ii), (iii), and (iv) of the Agreement. - (f) The Library management recognizes the desirability of providing rounded experience through some rotation of job assignment, and shall provide professional librarian employees with opportunities to work periodically at different reference and information desks and/or different departments of the Library as the attainment of established goals permits.
+- supervisor.
+Such consultation shall provide them with adequate opportunity for input and discussion; - (2) notify the professional librarian employee and the supervisor involved as to the result of the consultation.
+If consultation results in changes in the job description, notification of such shall be provided in writing to the employee, the supervisor, and the Association at least seven (7) working days prior to implementation. - (f) The Employer undertakes to make public by means of an open file in the Library, job descriptions for all new positions in the Library.
+The Employer shall notify the Association as soon as a new job description is placed in this open file, and the job description shall remain in the file for at least ten (10) working days. - (g) The Library management recognizes the desirability of providing rounded experience through some rotation of job assignment, and shall provide professional librarian employees with opportunities to work periodically at different reference and information desks and/or different departments of the Library as the attainment of established goals permits.
 Arrangements for duration and times shall be established through consultation and agreement between the professional librarian employee(s) and the immediate supervisor(s) and the Associate Librarian involved.